joshcanhelp/josh-to-11/input/pages/asynchronous-communication.md

 ---

 I've been maintaining this list privately for a while but wanted to get it out in the world to potentially spark some collaboration, communication, and [writing](/tag/async-communication/).
-Who knows?

 ## Why does this need to be considered?

 - Asynchronous communication is primarily written communication ([The Future of Work is Written](https://increment.com/remote/future-of-work-is-written/)) but goes beyond that
 	- Audio
 	- Video